 What is Everose Gold?
 2005 was the year that Rolex decided to get in on the rose gold trend and using their in-house foundry they managed to create a patented formula for their special shade of rose gold called Everose®.

 One of the unique things about Rolex’s gold, in general, is that they have a top-secret recipe for each precious metal alloy they create.
 The metal that is used to increase the redness of gold is copper.

 However, copper does have certain properties and characteristics that make it challenging for watchmakers to use it.
 For example, oxidation and discoloration.
 Even exposing the metal to the elements such as salty ocean water and the sun’s ultraviolet rays can cause the copper in the metal to react.
 In addition, sweat can also cause the copper in the metal to react.

 Enter Rolex’s Everose® gold, an alloy that is made of gold, copper and a touch of platinum. (ratios are kept secret though).
 Why platinum?
 It acts as a bonding agent and protects the alloy from discoloration.
 It also provides that luster that people have come to expect from any gold Rolex.

 What is Sedna Gold?
 Omega’s proprietary rose gold.

 Gold/Au Copper/Cu Palladium/Pd

 Starting with the Omega Constellation Sedna™ in 2013, this popular Swiss watchmaker has used their patented Sedna™ gold in numerous watches using this proprietary alloy.
-Similar to Rolex’s Everose® gold, Sedna™ is an 18kt gold (which means a minimum of 75% gold) that combines Gold, Copper and the third element to bond and protect the luster of the metal.
-In Omega’s case, it’s palladium.
+Similar to Rolex’s Everose® gold, Sedna™ is an 18kt gold (which means a minimum of 75% gold) that combines Gold, Copper, and the third element to bond and protect the luster of the metal.
+In Omega’s case, with Sedna, it’s palladium.